treeverse/lakeFS/docs/reference/object-model.md

 _Underlying storage_ is the area on some other object store that lakeFS uses to store object contents and some of its metadata.
 We sometimes refer to underlying storage as _physical_.
 The path used to store the contents of an object is then termed a _physical path_.
+The object itself on underlying storage is never modified, except to remove it entirely during some cleanups.

 A lot of what lakeFS does is to manage how lakeFS paths translate to _physical paths_ on the object store.
 This mapping is generally **not** straightforward.
+Importantly (and unlike many object stores), lakeFS may map multiple paths to the same object on backing storage, and always does this for objects that are unchanged across versions.

 ### `lakefs` protocol URIs